proton-decay/simplistic-examples/README.md

 ### evdev ###

-Prints events gathered chosen evdev input.
+Prints events gathered from chosen evdev input.
 May require root privileges.
 Based on `evtest`.

-## Planed ##
+## webcam ##

-Webcam photo shooter.
+Takes photo using webcam and saves it in PPM format.